 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents given antianxiety medications.
-These medications are prescribed to residents suffering from anxiety or depression.
+This is a measure of the percent of long-term care patients who are given antianxiety medication.
+These medications are commonly used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This is a measure of the percent of long-term patients who are showing symptoms of depression.
+This indicates the percent of patients who are showing symptoms of depression.
+Increased rates of depression could be an indicator worse patient care.

 Appropriate Vaccine Usage